Multistage rocket: History and development

+In 1944, German military tested the Rheinbote, a four-stage, solid-fuel, unguided ballistic artillery rocket developed by Rheinmetall-Borsig.
+It reached speeds of about 1600 m/s at an altitude of 78 km.

 The first high-speed multistage rockets were the RTV-G-4 Bumper rockets tested at the White Sands Proving Ground and later at Cape Canaveral from 1948 to 1950.
 These consisted of a V-2 rocket and a WAC Corporal sounding rocket.
 The greatest altitude ever reached was 393 km, attained on February 24, 1949, at White Sands.

 In 1947, the Soviet rocket engineer and scientist Mikhail Tikhonravov developed a theory of parallel stages, which he called "packet rockets".
 In his scheme, three parallel stages were fired from liftoff, but all three engines were fueled from the outer two stages, until they are empty and could be ejected.
 This is more efficient than sequential staging, because the second-stage engine is never just dead weight.
 In 1951, Soviet engineer and scientist Dmitry Okhotsimsky carried out a pioneering engineering study of general sequential and parallel staging, with and without the pumping of fuel between stages.
 The design of the R-7 Semyorka emerged from that study.
 The trio of rocket engines used in the first stage of the American Atlas I and Atlas II launch vehicles, arranged in a row, used parallel staging in a similar way: the outer pair of booster engines existed as a jettisonable pair which would, after they shut down, drop away with the lowermost outer skirt structure, leaving the central sustainer engine to complete the first stage's engine burn towards apogee or orbit.